shehab267/Random-Background-Color/README.md

 ## How it work:

-- Just hit the btn "**Change Color**" and a new random color will apper.
+- Just hit the btn "**Change Color**" and a new random color will apper

+Feel free to try it at https://shehab267.github.io/Random-Background-Color/